kxdekxde/browndust2-repacker/README.md

   - Open CMD and type:
     ```
-	pip install UnityPy
+	pip install UnityPy==1.21 requests
 	```
-	And hit enter to install UnityPy for Python.
+	And hit enter to install.